Regulating Oligopolistic Competition: Efficiency of PRYCE CAP Mechanisms

 In what follows, we present our main result.
-As noted in the previous section, our central interest is in characterizing the efficient market structures and exploring practical ways to implement them.
-Although there are infinitely many possible market structures and some of them can be extremely complex, we show that the efficient market structures are ``simple,'' in the sense that any efficient market structure is equivalent to one that belongs to a natural class.
-This class of market structures involves price competition with lump-sum transfers and firm-specific price ceilings that depend on the chosen prices of competitors.
-We call these price ceilings \emph{yardstick price caps}, and we refer to this class as PRYCE CAP market structures, which we define next.\footnote{In naming the price caps, we use the word ``yardstick'' in a way similar to \citet{shleifer1985theory}'s use of the word, in that a firm's regulation depends on characteristics of other firms.}
+As noted in the previous section, our central interest is in characterizing the efficient mechanisms and exploring practical ways to implement them.
+Although there are infinitely many possible mechanisms and some of them can be extremely complex, we show that the efficient ones are ``simple,'' in the sense that any efficient indirect mechanism is equivalent to one that belongs to a natural class.
+This class of mechanisms involves price competition with lump-sum transfers and firm-specific price caps that depend on the chosen prices of competitors.
+We call these price caps \emph{yardstick price caps}, and we refer to this class as PRYCE CAP mechanisms, which we define next.\footnote{In naming the price caps, we use the word ``yardstick'' in a way similar to \citet{shleifer1985theory}'s use of the word, in that a firm's regulation depends on characteristics of other firms.}